kevincjhung/Concord_SignalR_Chat_App/README.md

 This app uses SignalR for realtime communication, SignalR enables bidirectional communication between clients and the server, eliminating the need for frequent polling and providing real-time updates to users whenever a new message is sent or received.

-#### PostgreSQL

-Our backend connects to a cloud-hosted PostgreSQL database, which ensures data persistence, data integrity, and easy scalability.
-PostgreSQL is known for its reliability and adherence to SQL standards, making it an ideal choice for data-driven applications like ours.

 ### Frontend